OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.b Setting VLANs in the RPi hosts

-Replace some files in the `/etc/systemd/network` folder with versions from the `vlanned/etc/systemd/network` folder that include the VLAN configuration.
-After replacing them, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi restart only the networking with the following commands:
+On each RPi, replace some of files in the `/etc/systemd/network` directory with versions from the `vlanned/etc/systemd/network` directory that include the VLAN configuration.
+You are encouraged to review these files to learn how to use them for defining persistent VLANs in Linux network devices.
+After replacing these files, you can restart the RPi with the `reboot` command, or if you attach to your RPis using WiFi you can restart only the networking with the following commands:

 ```
 ip link set down brmux
 ip link del dev brmux
 systemctl restart systemd-networkd
 ```

+After completing the above, there will be VLAN with VLAN ID 101 activated in your network and ready for use by a VLAN provider network.

 #### 7.i.c Setting additional VLAN for flat network